jimxshaw/jimxshaw.github.io/_posts/2017-06-03-interview-questions-01.md

 ![Technical Interview][TechnicalInterview]

-Here are some software developer interview questions I found on the internet and my answers to them.
-Most of the questions are about C#/.NET and SQL Server, as I'm most familiar with these technologies.
+For you future software developers out there, interviews can be tough.
+Here are some common interview questions and answers.
+Most of the questions are about C#/.NET and SQL Server, as I'm most familiar with those technologies.
+Use this as an overview.
+Be sure to dig deeper into the various topics to get a more thorough understanding.

 ### 1. Describe SQL